fox-buddy/fox-buddy/README.md

 ## 👨‍💼 Experience
 - **Project Management:** Skilled in managing projects and leading small, effective teams.
+- **Lean Development:** Managing multiple Product Lifecycles under various horizons.
+Developing working MVPs to a product market fit
 - **Database Management:** Experienced with various Database Management Systems.
 - **Networking & Server Administration:** Proficient in networking and server administration tasks (Windows Server, Ubuntu Server).
 - **Software Development:** I use whatever is best suited to build a solution.
-Experienced in low level languages like cpp or golang, various web technologies and frameworks (typescript, Angular, VUE...) and even database queries
+Experienced in low level languages like cpp or golang, various web technologies and frameworks (typescript, Angular, VUE...) and even database manipulation or querry languages

 ## 🌱 Learning and Growth
 I love to learn new technologies and continuously improve my skills.
 If you have any interesting projects or ideas, feel free to reach out!

 ## 💡 Interests
-- Building MVPs
+- Building MVPs and developing them further
 - Crypto Technology
 - Eliminating waste work
 - Probability Management